Canada's most expensive megaprojects under construction

 Another project related to the $28 billion of subway investment in Ontario, the Scarborough Subway Extension will add nearly 5 miles (8km) to Line 2 going further north into Scarborough, with three new stations.

 The project has been in development for over 10 years, with officials initially studying a three-stop option.
-However, in 2013, they instead developed a $3.87 billion 'one-stop' subway concept that would be in service by 2027.
+However, in 2013, they instead developed a $3.87 billion 'one-stop' subway concept that was supposed to be in service by 2027.

-This was revised again in 2019, back to the current three-stop configuration, with an updated price tag estimated at $5.5 billion and a target delivery date of 2029–2030.
+In 2019, officials reverted to the current three-stop configuration, with an updated price tag estimated at $5.5 billion and a target delivery date of 2029–2030.

 Vancouver’s SkyTrain rapid transit system first opened in December 1985 in time for the city to host the World Expo in 1986.
 Its first line was aptly named the Expo Line.
 It’s seen numerous extensions since, and now the province is extending it to Langley City Centre.

-Initial estimates reported that the 9.9-mile-long (16km) Surrey Langley SkyTrain Project, which will run entirely on an elevated guideway along Fraser Highway, would cost $4 billion and open for service in 2028.
+Initial estimates suggested that the 9.9-mile-long (16km) Surrey Langley SkyTrain Project, which will run entirely on an elevated guideway along Fraser Highway, would cost $4 billion and open for service in 2028.

-In March and April 2024, the project managers awarded contracts to design and build the elevated guideway and another for the line’s eight stations.
+In March and April 2024, the project managers awarded contracts to design and build the elevated guideway and the line’s eight stations.

-However, in August, the Ministry of Transportation announced the megaproject would now cost $6 billion and wouldn't open until 2029.
+Last August, however, the Ministry of Transportation announced the megaproject would now cost $6 billion and wouldn't open until 2029.
 It attributed the delay and price increase to rising inflation costs, supply chain pressures and labour market challenges.

-Local officials pushed for many years for a third connection between Detroit and Windsor.
+Local officials pushed for many years to build a third connection between Detroit and Windsor.
 However, Manuel (Matty) Moroun, owner of Detroit's Ambassador Bridge between the US and Canada, wasn’t happy about the idea.

 However, construction hit delays due to COVID-19, and it was June 2024 by the time the Canadian and US bridge decks met in the middle, completing the span.
-There's still another year of work ahead before the system will open to traffic in fall 2025.
-The delay also adds nearly $1 billion to the price tag, which Canada will cover.
+There's still some work ahead before the system opens to traffic in fall 2025.
+The delay has added nearly $1 billion to the price tag, which Canada will cover.

 Construction is starting on a 3.6-mile-long (5.8km) extension to Montréal’s existing Blue Line, most of which will be in tunnels to avoid disruption through dense neighbourhoods above ground.